Blues guitar Lessons: My top 5 Blues Rock solos to learn the blues.

 4. Duane Allman “Stormy Monday” He is known specifically for his slide guitar playing, but his regular guitar playing was just as good.
 The solo he does on this song from Live at the Fillmore East is just simply amazing!
 It really is that good, and is a textbook example of how to tastefully play the blues.

 5. BB King “Sweet Little Angel” I had to include the King of The Blues.
 This guy has probably influenced every living guitar player, even if though don’t even know it.
-The version from “Live at the Regal” is simple awesome!
+The version from “Live at the Regal” is simply awesome!
 Really cool licks and vibrato.
-It is a must learn for anybody that is serious about learning the blues.
+It is a must learn for anybody serious about learning the blues.

 Here’s the King of The Blues playing “Sweet Little Angel”.
 If this music doesn’t touch you, I highly suggest you forget about playing the Blues.